python/cpython/Doc/c-api/init.rst

    when thread support is disabled at compile time.)

-.. cfunction:: void PyEval_ReInitThreads()
+.. c:function:: void PyEval_ReInitThreads()

-   This function is called from :cfunc:`PyOS_AfterFork` to ensure that newly created child processes don't hold locks referring to threads which are not running in the child process.
+   This function is called from :c:func:`PyOS_AfterFork` to ensure that newly created child processes don't hold locks referring to threads which are not running in the child process.